Youth Worker – Safe Spaces Program

 - Serving LGBTQ2S Participants

-- 2+ years’ experience working with marginalized populations (LGBTQ2S+ and youth experience is an asset).
+- 2+ years’ experience working with marginalized populations (LGBTQ2S+, youth and Indigenous populations is an asset).

 - Working knowledge and understanding of LGBTQ2S+ experiences, harm reduction, resiliency, trauma-informed and solution focused practice.